 By: Julie Gropp

 Hello!
 My name is Julie.
 Cortez, Co is one of those places that I thought we were only going to stay in for a couple of years and now it has been 12 and counting.
 We moved to Cortez because of my husband’s job.
 He works for the Indian Health Service as a pharmacist.
-His current position is the CEO of a IHS clinic on a nearby reservation.
+His current position is the CEO of an IHS clinic on a nearby reservation.

 Cortez is in the Four Corners Area of Colorado.
-It is a modern day Cowboys and Indians story, with beautiful mountains and open spaces in the background.
+It is a modern-day Cowboys and Indians story, with beautiful mountains and open spaces in the background.

 6 Reasons Cortez, CO is a Great Place to Live